-This piece is part of a series about Iranian-backed Shia foreign fighters in Syria and their potential impact on regional security dynamics.
+This piece is part of a series about Iranian-backed Shia foreign fighters and their potential impact on regional security dynamics.

 As Washington is preparing the ground for direct talks with the Taliban to end the 17-year war in Afghanistan and perhaps reduce the U.S. military presence there, it must brace itself for the potential risk of regional powers increasing their presence to fill the power vacuum.
 One of those regional powers, Iran, has provided support to Shia and Sunni Afghan militants for four decades, which offers some insights into Tehran’s long-range strategy.

-Particularly revealing is the Fatemiyoun Division of the Islamic Revolutionary Guard Corps (IRGC), which has suffered approximately 897 combat fatalities in Syria since August 2013.
-In total numbers, only Lebanese Hizballah, with its approximately 1,232 combat fatalities, has sustained bigger losses than the Shia Afghans in Syria.
+Particularly revealing is the Fatemiyoun Division of the Islamic Revolutionary Guard Corps, which has suffered approximately 897 combat fatalities in Syria since August 2013.
+In total numbers, only Lebanese Hezbollah, with its approximately 1,232 combat fatalities, has sustained bigger losses than the Shia Afghans in Syria.

 Shia Foreign Fighters Killed in Combat in Syria January 2012 – July 2018

 Relations between the Islamic Republic and the Shia Afghans, however, predate the war in Syria and can be traced back to the 1979 Iranian Revolution.
 Military coups, the Soviet invasion and occupation of Afghanistan, and the Afghan resistance to Soviet occupation provided the revolutionary regime in Tehran with opportunities to exploit the political awakening in Afghanistan and “export” its branch of Islamism eastward.